VerticeOne/cloudformation-aws-vertice-cco-integration/README.md

 ```

 > [!TIP]
-> To deploy it, use this CloudFormation [quick-create link](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https://vertice-cco-cloudformation-templates.s3.eu-west-1.amazonaws.com/vertice-governance.yaml) and populate all of the fields.
+> To deploy the stack easily, use this CloudFormation [quick-create link](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https://vertice-cco-cloudformation-templates.s3.eu-west-1.amazonaws.com/vertice-governance.yaml) and populate all of the fields.

 Alternatively, [create a new CloudFormation Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html),
 providing the URL above as the `--template-url` parameter (or `Amazon S3 URL`